Did you know that you need to manually update your SkyStream Android TV box every once in a while?

 Here you see the giant Media Center Updater logo and a standard disclaimer.
-The apps that you’re updating aren’t owned or maintained by SkyStream directly, so they’re advising you that you take responsibility for using them.
+The apps that you’re updating aren’t owned or maintained by SkyStream directly.
+Be aware that you take responsibility for using them.
 It’s the same concept as buying a computer through HP, but you’re mostly using Windows.
 HP provided the hardware, similar to how SkyStream provides the hardware in the TV box.
 Both need software to run, but that’s from other sources.

 Click on the Continue button.

 This screen will change depending on the version of SkyStream box that you have.
-It can also change from time to time as the folks at SkyStream find additional software that they think is a good fit for their customers.
+It also updates frequently since the folks at SkyStream often find new apps that are a great fit for their customers.